Blackwell leads Wisconsin against Rutgers - WTOP News

 Piscataway, New Jersey; Monday, 7 p.m.
 EST

-BOTTOM LINE: Wisconsin takes on Rutgers after John Blackwell scored 32 points in Wisconsin’s 116-85 victory against the Iowa Hawkeyes.
+BOTTOM LINE: Wisconsin visits Rutgers after John Blackwell scored 32 points in Wisconsin’s 116-85 win over the Iowa Hawkeyes.

+The Scarlet Knights have gone 7-0 at home.
+Rutgers is 4-3 when it turns the ball over less than its opponents and averages 10.6 turnovers per game.

 John Tonje is averaging 18.6 points for the Badgers.